Glossary & Lingo

 flocculation

-The gathering together of fine particles after coagulation to form larger particles by a process of gentle mixing.
+The gathering together of fine particles after coagulation to form larger particles by a process of hydraulic and mechanical mixing.

 flush water main

-A maintenance procedure whereby water is flushed down a pipe at high flow rate to discharge debris and contaminants.
+A maintenance procedure whereby water is flushed down water mains at a high flow (velocity) rate to clean out debris and contaminants that have built up.

 free chlorine